Rate Lock: 6 Facts

 1. What is a rate lock?

-A rate lock is a method of securing some degree of certainty that a desired fixed interest rate is the fixed interest rate that is baked into the loan documents at closing some 30-90 days away (or more, see “Forward Rate Lock” for how lenders can extend it out).
+A rate lock is a method of securing some degree of certainty that a desired fixed interest rate is the fixed interest rate that is baked into the loan documents at closing some 30-90 days away (or more, as lenders can extend it out as you will see below).

 2. When can I lock my rate?

 This varies by lender and loan type.
-Some banks and life companies will allow you to rate lock right at application or very shortly thereafter upon request, sometimes requiring a “rate lock deposit” or “rate lock fee” to lock it in.
+Some banks and life companies will allow you to lock in your rate right at application or very shortly thereafter upon request, sometimes requiring a deposit or fee to lock in your interest rate.
 Others don’t allow you to lock the rate until the lender issues a loan commitment or even as late as 24 hours prior to closing, which can mean stressfully awaiting appraisers, underwriting folks, lawyers and title companies, etc. to do their jobs before that certainty is available.
 If a given interest rate achieves the necessary economic goals of a given investment, better to lock it in, and try not to think about what happens if rates fall.

 3. Deposits vs. Fees

 A rate lock deposit is just that, a deposit that is partially or fully-refundable at the closing of the loan.
-The idea is if the lender is taking on the interest rate risk by allowing a borrower to lock weeks before closing, they ought to have some security that the borrower intends to close the loan.
-A rate lock deposit would typically be non-refundable should the borrower cancel the loan because they opted to jump to another lender, while most lenders will refund it in full if the borrower simply cancels because they no longer need or desire a loan at all.
+The idea is if the lender is taking on the interest rate risk by allowing a borrower to lock in their interest rate weeks before closing, they ought to have some security that the borrower intends to close the loan.
+These deposits are typically non-refundable should the borrower cancel the loan because they opted to jump to another lender, while most lenders will refund it in full if the borrower simply cancels because they no longer need or desire a loan at all.
 Note that a rate lock deposit can be included with a “good faith deposit” or could be required separately.

 A rate lock fee is a fee that allows a borrower to lock their rate but that fee is not refunded at closing.